stefanrueger/urboot/docs/makeoptions.md

    For example `AUTOFRILLS=0,7,6,1,2,3,4` first determines the space usage of a bootloader with `FRILLS=0` and then figures out which of the other `FRILLS` levels also fit into that space.
    The finally compiled bootloader uses the biggest of these.
 This option is only seen by the `avr-gcc` wrapper `urboot-gcc` and not passed on to the actual compiler.
+From urboot v8.0 the range operator `..` can be used as well: above AUTOFRILLS could have been specified with `0,7,6,1..4`.

 ## Debug options